benjaminostler/back-of-the-house/README.md

 2. Clone the repository to your local machine.

-3. Change directory to the new project directory.
+3. Change directory to the new project directory. (cd gastronomical-gems)

 4. Install [Docker](https://www.docker.com/products/docker-desktop/).